 There are different types of ECE services to suit linguistically and culturally diverse family needs and educational preferences in New Zealand (Ministry of Education, 2009).
 Each type has its own way of working with children and their parents (Ministry of Education, 2009).
 The first type of early childhood service is led by registered teachers.
 Teacher led services include education and care services, government run and privately owned kindergartens, community crèches, private day centres, New Zealand (Free) kindergartens, The Correspondence School and family-based or home based services (Ministry of Education, 2009).
 Education and care services provide both sessional and all-day programmes for infants and toddlers and some three, four and five year-olds.
 These services are privately-owned or not-for-profit community-based services (Ministry of Education, 2014).
 Some are operated as an adjunct to the main purpose of a business or organisation such as an ECE centre at a university.
 New Zealand (Free) Kindergarten offers sessional and all-day early childhood education for children from two until school age.
-The Correspondence School provides a distance programme for early childhood education for young children who are unable to putated a service due to isolation, illness, special learning needs or other special circumstances.
+The Correspondence School provides a distance programme for early childhood education for young children who are unable to purpose of the service of the serv